rgoshen/notes/computer_science/web_developer_fundamentals/developer-fundamentals.web-fundamentals.md

   - false
   - null
   - NaN
-- Know tow approaches for converting an expression to 'truthy' or 'falsy'
+- Know two approaches for converting an expression to 'truthy' or 'falsy'
   - `Boolean(<expression>)`
   - `!!<expression>`